homedepot/AppDynamicsREST/README.rst

 AppDynamics REST API Library
 ============================

-Current version: 0.4.19
+Current version: 0.4.20

 Introduction
 ------------

-AppDynamicsREST is a library that provides a clean Python interface to the REST API of an AppDynamics controller.
+AppDynamicsRESTx is a library that provides a clean Python interface to the REST API of an AppDynamics controller.

-AppDynamicsREST is developed using Python 2.7.6 on Mac OSX.
+AppDynamicsRESTx is developed using Python 2.7.6 on Mac OSX.
 It is known to work on most Linux distributions and on Windows, with your choice of Python 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, 3.7, or 3.8.